HPC - Arnold’s cat map

 Intuitively, we might expect that (c) performs better than (3), because:

 Interestingly, this does not appear to be the case (at least, not on every processor).
-Table 1 shows the execution time of the two versions of the cat_map() function (“Noi loop interchange” refers to option (3) above; “Loop interchange” refers to option (c)).
+Table 1 shows the execution time of two versions of the cat_map() function (“No loop interchange” refers to option (3); “Loop interchange” refers to option (c)).
 The program has been compiled with:

 gcc -O0 -fopenmp omp-cat-map.c -o omp-cat-map

-(-O0 prevents the compiler to make code transformations that might alter significantly our functions) and executed with the command line:
+(-O0 prevents the compiler fro making code transformations that might alter the functions too much) and executed as:

 ./omp-cat-map 2048 < cat1368.pgm > /dev/null